thinkers50 hall of fameCLAYTON CHRISTENSEN

 Winner of the Thinkers50 2011 Innovation Award.

-Christensen is the Kim B. Clark Professor of Business Administration at Harvard Business School.
-Born in Salt Lake City, Utah, he has been a missionary in the Republic of Korea, a Rhodes Scholar at Oxford, and has been named a White House Fellow.
+Until his early passing in January 2020 Christensen was the Kim B. Clark Professor of Business Administration at Harvard Business School.
+Born in Salt Lake City, Utah, he was once a missionary in the Republic of Korea, a Rhodes Scholar at Oxford, and was named a White House Fellow.
 He is the founder of the Christensen Institute, a nonprofit, nonpartisan think-tank dedicated to improving the world through disruptive innovation.
 He is also founder of strategy consultancy Innosight and Rose Park Advisors, an investment firm that pursues disruptive opportunities.
-Christensen was shortlisted (with Karen Dillon and Efosa Ojomo) for the Thinkers50 2019 Breakthrough Idea Award, for The Prosperity Paradox.
+Christensen was shortlisted (with co-authors Karen Dillon and Efosa Ojomo) for the Thinkers50 2019 Breakthrough Idea Award, for The Prosperity Paradox.

 The Prosperity Paradox (Harper Business, 2019); How Will You Measure Your Life (co-authored with James Allworth and Karen Dillon, HarperCollins, 2012); Competing Against Luck (HarperCollins, 2016); The Innovative University (Jossey-Bass, 2011), The Innovators’ DNA (with Jeff Dyer and Hal Gregersen, HBR Press, 2011); The Innovator’s Prescription (with Jerome H. Grossman and Jason Hwang, McGraw-Hill, 2009); Disrupting Class (with Michael B. Horn and Curtis W. Johnson, McGraw-Hill, 2008); Seeing What’s Next (with Scott D. Anthony and Erik A. Roth, HBS Publishing, 2004); The Innovator’s Solution (with Michael E. Raynor, HBS Press, 2003); The Innovator’s Dilemma (HBR Press, 1997).